The UNH Foundation Endowment

 Distributions

-Payouts from endowed funds are approved annually by the Board and in accordance with UPMIFA.
+In accordance with the Foundation’s investment policy statement and UPMIFA, payouts from endowed funds are approved annually by the Board.
 These distributions consist of payouts to the many donor-specified purposes within the Fund and a payout for administrative costs associated with the Fund.
 Payouts are based on the trailing 12-quarter average of the Fund’s unit value, with 4.25 percent currently going to purpose and 1.0 percent to support Fund administrative expenses.
 Remaining gains (losses) in value are allocated to each endowed fund on a pro rata basis.

 Oversight and Advice

-The Investment Committee is comprised of voting and advisory members of the UNHF Board, providing considerable expertise in the field of investments.
+The Investment Committee is comprised of voting members of the UNHF Board, providing considerable expertise in the field of investments.
 In addition, the Committee engages with consultants to advise on the management of the Fund.
 Hired in June 2008, Prime Buchholz LLC (Portsmouth, New Hampshire) is the Foundation's investment consultant.
 In May 2017, the Committee on Investor Responsibility (CIR) was established by the Committee to provide advice on sustainable investing matters.
-Comprised of 10-14 members representing the major constituencies of UNH (students, faculty, staff and alumni), the CIR meets several times each year to review current topics in sustainable investing, and to develop recommendations for and presentation of educational materials to the Committee and other audiences.